Frequently Asked Questions

 What are the plans for the Addison Neighbourhood?

 - The Addison Neighbourhood is the last of the four residential neighbourhoods in Williams Landing.
-This neighbourhood will offer a mixture of land lots (compact lots and some traditional lots), terraces and duplex homes and possibly apartments.
+This neighbourhood will offer a mixture of land lots (compact lots and some traditional lots), terraces and duplex homes and apartments.

 How do I purchase land?